-- 54. When the auditor includes an Emphasis of Matter paragraph in the auditor's review report the auditor shall: - (a) Include the paragraph within a separate section of the auditor's review report with an appropriate heading that includes the term "Emphasis of Matter"; - (b) Include a clear reference to the matter being emphasised and to where relevant disclosures that fully describe the matter can be found in the financial report.
-The paragraph shall refer only to information presented or disclosed on the financial report; and - (c) Indicate that the auditor's review conclusion is not modified in respect of the matter emphasised. - 55.
-The auditor shall consider adding an Other Matter paragraph in the auditor's review report to communicate a matter other than those that are presented or disclosed in the financial report, that in the auditor's judgement is relevant to users' understanding of the review, the auditor's responsibilities, or the auditor's review report, if not prohibited by law or regulation.
+54. The auditor shall consider including an Other Matter paragraph in the auditor's review report to communicate a matter other than those that are presented or disclosed in the financial report, that in the auditor's judgement is relevant to users' understanding of the review, the auditor's responsibilities, or the auditor's review report, if not prohibited by law or regulation.
 When including an Other Matter paragraph in the auditor's review report, the auditor shall include a separate section with the heading "Other Matter", or other appropriate heading.

 Documentation (Ref: Para.
-A60)
+A64)

-56. The auditor shall prepare review documentation that is sufficient and appropriate to provide a basis for the auditor's conclusion, and to provide evidence that the review was performed in accordance with this Auditing Standard and applicable legal and regulatory requirements.
+55. The auditor shall prepare review documentation that is sufficient and appropriate to provide a basis for the auditor's conclusion, and to provide evidence that the review was performed in accordance with this Auditing Standard and applicable legal and regulatory requirements.